 When you are a couple or a group of people, you might want to rent an apartment for you.
-Apartment prices vary as well, but i will try to give a cost around so you know what to expect.
+Apartment prices vary as well, but I will try to give a cost around so you know what to expect.

-- Studio - It was long to see something but i think the cost should be between 1800 PLN and 2500 PLN
+- Studio - It was long to see something but I think the cost should be between 1800 PLN and 2500 PLN

-- 2-Bedroom apartments - We was paying on a very good location 3250 PLN but now a friend is paying 3950 PLN in Mokotów.
+- 2-Bedroom apartments - We were paying on a very good location 3250 PLN but now a friend is paying 3950 PLN in Mokotów.
 Expect that you might see even prices of 7000 PLN

 - 3-Bedroom apartments - These are hard to find but consider to start from 3500 PLN and go up-to 7000 PLN as well.
 Even more.

-So if you have a gross salary of 3500 PLN, you can definitely not rent a 3 bedroom apartment alone.
+So if you have a gross salary of 3500 PLN, you can not rent a 3 bedroom apartment alone.
 The cost of bills can be from 100 PLN to 250 PLN per month if it is not included in the price.